LuisAndrino/PomodoroTimer/README.md

 ## Roadmap 🗺️

 - Add CSS effects, such as a circular countdown.
-- Transform the project into a PWA (Progressive Web Application).
+- ~Transform the project into a PWA (Progressive Web Application).~ Thanks to [PWA Builder](https://www.pwabuilder.com/) now it is a PWA! 🥳
+- Replace SetIntervals with RequestAnimationFrame.
+(This because I learned that SetInterval is not precise).

 ## FAQ ❓

 **Why is it so simple?**